leonidstorms/leonidstorms.github.io/_posts/2021-6-5-ScriptKiddie.md

 Service Info: OS: Linux; CPE: cpe:/o:linux:linux_kernel
 ```

-I'll run a couple `gobuster` searches in the background while I check out the webserver but I'm not going to find anything.
+I ran a couple `gobuster` searches in the background to enumerate web directories or possible subdomains but I didn't find anything

-The webpage appears to have a few different functionalities.
-Seems like it will run an nmap scan, create msfvenom payloads or search via searchsploit for user inputs.
+The webpage appeared to have a few different functionalities.
+It seems like it will run an nmap scan, create msfvenom payloads or search via searchsploit for user inputs.

 ![Webpage](https://user-images.githubusercontent.com/60187707/120905511-1fcd6000-c618-11eb-84a6-366d172a44fb.png)

 ### Initial Foothold
-After searching for information about the backend system, I found an RCE script for Werkzeuk but does not seem to work as the debugging function in question is not enabled on the server.
+After searching for information about the backend system, I found an RCE script for Werkzeuk but it did not seem to work as the debugging function in question is not enabled on the server.

 ![Pasted image 20210603130610](https://user-images.githubusercontent.com/60187707/120905665-4213ad80-c619-11eb-8fe3-241bcfae6cd0.png)

-The `msfvenom` widget has Android templates as an optional file upload and, after a bit of googling, found [this script.](https://packetstormsecurity.com/files/161200/Metasploit-Framework-6.0.11-Command-Injection.html)
+The `msfvenom` widget has Android templates as an optional file upload and, after a bit of googling, I found [this script](https://packetstormsecurity.com/files/161200/Metasploit-Framework-6.0.11-Command-Injection.html)

 Essentially, it exploits a vulnerability in `msfvenom` that will execute a payload hidden inside a `.apk` template.
-Use `apk.py` to generate the malicious package.
+I used `apk.py` to generate the malicious package.

 ![Pasted image 20210604102216](https://user-images.githubusercontent.com/60187707/120905729-b5b5ba80-c619-11eb-899b-de82a6a4ec47.png)